Things to do with a broken stick: About our probabilistic model

-One can easily check that indeed $\alpha+\beta+\gamma=\sqrt{3}$.
-We will do all of the computations needed in terms of $x$ and $y$, taking advantage, in most of the situations, of the symmetries of the region involved such as $120^{\circ}$-rotational invariance.
+We will do all of the computations needed in terms of $x$ and $y$, taking advantage, in most of the situations, of the symmetries of the region involved such as $120^{\circ}$ rotational invariance.

-In \cite{lw}, the authors show that the probability that an acute triangle of sides $\alpha$, $\beta$ and $\gamma$ exists is $2(-\ln(1/2)-1+\text{arccosh}\left(3\frac{\sqrt{2}}{4}\right))$.
-We do the calculations for this problem in the next section for completeness, our method being quite shorter than the one used in \cite{lw} and, also because our answer, although the same, turns out to be $3\ln 2-2$ or \textsl{ frac}$(\ln 8)$ (the fractional part of $\ln 8$).

-In what follows we are going to adopt the standard notations for the elements in an arbitrary triangle ABC: $a$, $b$, and $c$ for the sides, $A$, $B$, and $C$ for its angles (measured in radians), $m_a$, $m_b$, and $m_c$ for the lengths of its medians, $h_a$, $h_b$, and $h_c$ for the lengths of its altitudes, $w_a$, $w_b$, and $w_c$ for the lengths of its angle bisectors, $S$ for its area, $R$ and $r$ for the radii of the circumcircle and the incircle, $O$ the center of the circumcircle and $I$ for the center of the incircle.

-We divided the rest of this article into two sections.
-The first is designed to give situations where exact calculations can be done and the second contains various exceptional cases.
+We divided the rest of this article into three sections.
+The first is designed to give situations where exact calculations can be done, the second contains various experimental cases, and finally we end with a section in which we summarize the probabilities included here, some other results whose proofs can be found elsewhere, some open questions and further lines of investigation.